martinmienczakowski/6502TFTScreen/README.md

 This repository contains guides and example software to allow use of a TFT Screen and controller with a Ben Eater style 6502 computer with minor modifications.

-The overall technical manual detailing BIOS functions and how to write to any of the screens is here: link.
+The overall technical manual detailing BIOS functions and how to write to any of the screens is here: [link]

 Please select from below what setup you are intending to build.